Skip to main content

 Introduction

-This document is the user's manual for the MicroPeckerX SocketCAN driver.
+This manual is the user guide for the MicroPeckerX SocketCAN driver.

 Terminology